 Santa Cruz Island Field Station has sleeping accommodations for approximately 30 persons.
+Click here for a PDF of room configurations.
 Accommodations consist of 25 bunkbeds and six private bedrooms with double/queen beds.
 All visitors must sleep at the facility.
 Bring warm sleeping bags with pillows.
 We do not supply bedding.
 Don't forget a flashlight!
 Please read the Safety Page for "What not to bring" to Santa Cruz Island.

 Cooking facilities are provided, including 2 stoves, 2 ovens, 4 refrigerator-freezers, 1 walk in refrigerator, pots, pans, dishes, and utensils.
 Because of bad weather, people sometimes get detained on the island.
 All visitors must bring thier own food to the island.
 There are no stores on the island.
 We recommend bringing an extra day's supply of food in case of an unforseen emergency.
 The island is part of the University's Natural Reserve System, organisms collected on or near the island must not be used as food.
 All cooking is done at the facility; individual cooking on camp stoves is strictly prohibited, due to possible fire hazard.